YurikeyDev/yurikey/README.md

 # yurikey
-A systemless Magisk module to install the Yuri keybox.
+A Systemless Module to install Yuri keybox.

 ---